acend/cilium-basics-training/content/en/docs/06/_index.md

 kubectl exec -ti ${NOT_FRONTEND} -- curl -I --connect-timeout 5 backend:8080
 ```

-With hubble observe you can now check the packet beeing dropped along with the cause (Policy denied).
+With `hubble observe` you can now check the packet being dropped as well as the reason why (Policy denied).

 {{% alert title="Note" color="primary" %}}
-Our earlier cilium hubble port-forward should still be running (can be checked by running jobs or `ps aux | grep "cilium hubble port-forward"`).
-If it does not, hubble status will fail and we have to run it again:
+Our earlier `cilium hubble port-forward` should still be running (can be checked by running jobs or `ps aux | grep "cilium hubble port-forward"`).
+If it does not, Hubble status will fail and we have to run it again:

 ```bash
 cilium hubble port-forward&